hafizakhanam/fashion-and-apparel-client/README.md

 2. User can Login
 3. User can add product
 4. User can update product
+5. User can add product to cart
-5. Without Home page all routes are protected route
+6. Without Home page all routes are protected route